Thyroid Volume Calculator

 4. Add the right lobe volume and left lobe volume together for the total.

-This mathematical method is recommended by the World Health Organization and provides a reliable estimate typically within a 10-15% margin of error.
+This mathematical method is recommended by the World Health Organization and provides a reference estimate typically within a 10-15% margin of error.

 What Your Total Thyroid Volume Means

-Your Total Thyroid Volume score tells you if your thyroid gland is a normal size or potentially enlarged (goiter).
+Your Total Thyroid Volume score provides an estimate of if your thyroid gland is a normal size or potentially enlarged (goiter).

 Normal Thyroid Size: If your result falls between 8 and 18 mL for adults (or 3-10 mL for children), your gland size is likely healthy.
 This suggests normal development and adequate iodine levels.
 In this range, you usually only need routine monitoring during regular physical exams.